TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

 Plugins are custom middleware that can modify the behaviour of a request or response.
 For example, the body, headers and/or query parameters can be extended or modified before a request is sent upstream, or a response is returned from the client.

+These plugins can execute at different stages of the API request lifecycle.
+Tyk supports a variety of different [plugin types]({{< ref "plugins/plugin-types/plugintypes" >}}) that developers can implement to enrich the behaviour of a request and/or response in the lifecycle of their API requests.

 ## Supported Languages

 Plugins can be implemented natively using GoLang and using the following languages: